The sleep disorders service sees referrals for adult and pediatric patients with conditions or symptoms that include:

 Formal sleep studies routinely include:

-- Polysomnography, which is a non-invasive, all night monitoring of a patient's sleep.
+- A non-invasive, all night monitoring of a patient's sleep.
 Variables routinely monitored are EEG (brain waves), EOG (eye-movements), and chin EMG (muscle activity), for sleep staging, and ECG, nasal and oral airflow, respiratory effort, and oxygen saturation to address sleep related breathing disorders, and EMG of the limbs to monitor for abnormal body movements such as periodic limb movements.